 You guessed it - Fed up landlords.

 We call them, and ask if they would be interested in selling.

-The real estate investing world calls this marketing target Failed Landlords.
+The real estate investing world calls this discounted property marketing target Failed Landlords.

-Their failure usually being that they are doing improper tenant screening or they don’t have the sense to leverage a property management company to get around that poor skill.
+Their failure usually being that they are doing improper tenant screening or they don’t have the sense to leverage a property management company to get around their poor skill.

 And that’s no sin - it's just unfortunate.

 It's sad because it's often just a very slight adjustment to go from fail to success.

 A tweak in screening can get you a good tenant versus a bad tenant.

 As there is no better way to solve a problem than preventing it from ever having occurred in the first place.